dishantsoni/Learn-JS/README.md

 # Learn JavaScript

-Useful resources that help learn JavaScript
+Useful resources to help you learn JavaScript.

 Welcome!!
 I am glad that you are here to find out more about learning resources of javascript language.
 You will find handful of useful resources to guide you to understand JavaScript as a language.
 If you are beginning learning JavaScript or an intermediate level JavasScript developer, this repository is intended to give you an outline of topics that are essential to build a strong knowledge base.